-The phone does get quite warm at the rear with extended periods of gaming, causing hands to sweat.
+The phone does get quite warm at the rear with extended gaming periods, causing hands to sweat.
 Thankfully, I did not notice any visible throttling in gaming (more on heating below).

 I also conducted a 15-minute throttle test, and the results are in the screenshots above.
-The performance stayed constant until the phone heated up, causing the phone to throttle to 80% of its peak performance.
+The performance stayed constant until the phone heated up, causing it to throttle to 80% of its peak performance.

 Like other OnePlus phones, this also comes with a built-in Gaming Mode.
 The Gaming Mode allows you to block notifications while gaming and enable mistouch prevention.
 It also brings graphics optimization, haptic feedback enhancement, and intelligent network management.

 OnePlus is marketing the 9R as a gaming phone, but it’s fairly simple, and there aren’t any dedicated gaming features like touch triggers.
 Nonetheless, the fast performance, coupled with good haptics, makes up for a great gaming experience.

 Update: The heating issues seem to have been fixed via OTA updates.
 OnePlus has also fixed the flash problem.